-- Joint Venture Audit: The auditors conduct audits on the operators for projects that PTTEP has invested in to ensure that the operators comply with the Joint Venture Agreements and other related contractual arrangements and that the expenditures charged are fair, equitable and reasonably incurred for the benefits of all partners. - Consulting Services: The auditors pre-determine all scopes of their services with requestors before starting the engagement.
-Consulting engagements are designed to improve the efficiency and effectiveness of existing processes or propose additional recommendations on risk management, internal control and governance.
-Such recommendations may also include sets of advices on design, aiming to improve the Company's control processes. - Fraud Investigation: The Head of the Internal Audit Department is responsible for undertaking the investigation of all reported or suspected frauds, following the Reporting and Whistleblowing Regulation B.E.
+The Head of the Internal Audit Department is responsible for undertaking the investigation of all reported or suspected frauds, following the Reporting and Whistleblowing Regulation B.E.
 2556.
 The auditors should be alert to deceptive schemes with potential for frauds or schemes which are likely to lead to other illegal actions.
 It is also important that the auditor identifies control weaknesses which could potentially create opportunities for frauds in the future.
-Meanwhile, the actions regarding prevention, detection, further investigation, and prosecution of fraud offenders are clearly set forth, all under the responsibility of management. - Special Audit Requests: Special audit requests are not included in the annual audit plan.
+Meanwhile, the actions regarding prevention, detection, further investigation, and prosecution of fraud offenders are clearly set forth, all under the responsibility of management.

+(5) Special Audit Requests

+Special audit requests are not included in the annual audit plan.
 The Internal Audit Department performs special audits as requested by the Company's management and/or Audit Committee to prevent and mitigate risks which may arise.